stoermelder/vcvrack-packone/docs/arena/Arena.md

     - Fixed broken loading of presets and loading from saved patches
 - v2.x.x
     - Fixed wrong values for mix-ports on preset load
+    - Fixed missing voltage-mode options in the context menu of the mix-ports